 In fact, let me quote from this morning’s breakfast tasting:

 “I’m really loving this Sriracha Seasoning.
 These biscuits will not make it to Scott and Kirsti’s visit.
 You’re going to have to make another round.”

 I guess I’ll have to make more!

 For great tips on high rising biscuit making fun – check out this post.

 First 20 Enrollments are Free with this LINK!

-Sriracha laced compound butter is mixed into this traditional buttermilk biscuit recipe.
-Slather on some honey for a sweet and spicy breakfast delight.
+Sriracha compound butter is mixed into this traditional buttermilk biscuit recipe.
+Slather on some honey for a sweet and spicy breakfast biscuit.

 - 4 cups all-purpose flour plus more for dusting